terra-money/classic-core/docs/concepts/validator/validator-faq.md

 - `bonded`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `unbonding`: Validator is not in the active set and does not participate in consensus.
 Validator is not earning rewards, but can still be slashed for misbehaviour.
 This is a transition state from `bonded` to `unbonded`.
 If validator does not send a `rebond` transaction while in `unbonding` mode, it will take three weeks for the state transition to complete.
 - `unbonded`: Validator is not in the active set, and therefore not signing blocs.
 Validator cannot be slashed, and does not earn any reward.
-It is still possible to delegate Atoms to this validator.
+It is still possible to delegate Luna to this validator.
 Un-delegating from an `unbonded` validator is immediate.

 Delegators have the same state as their validator.

 *Note that delegation are not necessarily bonded.
-Atoms can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid*
+Luna can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid*

 ### What is 'self-bond'?
 How can I increase my 'self-bond'?

 ### Is there a faucet?

-If you want to obtain coins for the testnet, you can do so by using [this faucet](https://gaia.faucetcosmos.network/)
+If you want to obtain coins for the testnet, you can do so by using [this faucet](https://faucet.terra.money/)

-### Is there a minimum amount of Atoms that must be staked to be an active (=bonded) validator?
+### Is there a minimum amount of Luna that must be staked to be an active (=bonded) validator?

 There is no minimum.
 The top 100 validators with the highest total stake (where total stake = self-bonded stake + delegators stake) are the active validators.